-The Plano de Ação Familiar (PAF – Family Action Plan) is the social technology created by Dara Institute that consists of the participative integrated setting of goals and actions in the areas of health, housing, income, citizenship, and education aiming at helping socially vulnerable families to develop and become independent.
-PAF is nationally and internationally renowned for its innovative and cross-sector approach in the fight against poverty.
-In 2003, it was certified as Social Technology by the Banco do Brasil Foundation.
+The Family Action Plan (PAF) is the social technology created by Instituto Dara, which consists of the participatory creation of goals and integrated actions in the areas of health, housing, income, citizenship and education, aiming at the autonomy of families in social vulnerability and their development.
+PAF is recognized nationally and internationally for its innovative and intersectoral approach to combating poverty.
+In 2003, it received the Social Technology certification from Foundation Banco do Brasil.

-The Health Area seeks to ensure that each family understands and can use the Unified Health System (SUS, in Portuguese) so they can have access to their universal right to health.
-Our medical team instructs and advises the assisted families to make sure all their children are up to date with their vaccination, in addition to referring them to external treatments.
+It seeks to ensure that each family is able to understand and navigate the SUS (Unified Health System) to ensure their access to the universal right to health.
+In addition, the medical team guides and advises on the measures that certify that all children in the assisted family are up to date with their vaccinations and forward them to external treatments.

 DONATION OF MEDICINES

 Donation of medicines and medical equipment prescribed by the medical team of the partner public unit and that are not made available by the SUS or that are in short supply, in addition to special milk and medical equipment when not available through the public health network.